SudhanshuModi/netflix-gpt/README.md

 # Resume Points

-- using same form for sign-in and sign-up for changing its text using state management
+- using same form for sign-in and sign-up for changing its text using state management (usestate)
 - used formik
+- toggling sign-in and sign-up form on the basis of a state variable